dywisor/roverlay/doc/rst/usage.rst

      namely `Repositories / Getting Packages`_, `Dependency Rules`_,
      `Configuration Reference`_ and `Field Definition Config`_.

-     There's another chapter that is only interesting for testing, the `Dependency Resolution Console`_ (9), which can be used to interactively test dependency rules.
+     There is another chapter that is only interesting for testing, the `Dependency Resolution Console`_ (9), which can be used to interactively test dependency rules.